jonflacke/hedgehog/README.md

 This is where this project was really meant to help.
 With this project, you are able to perform sorting, paging, filtering, and including.

 ##### Sorting
-All lists are automatically sorted by IDs in ascending order by default.
+All lists are automatically defaulted to be sorted by IDs in ascending order (based on the @Id, @EmbeddedId, @IdClass annotations).
 To specify a different sort, in the query string, you need to specify the column on which you wish to sort and the direction.
 The direction is indicated with the `-` for descending or `+` for ascending.
 If no sign is indicated, `+` is used as the default.
 Sorting is possible on any column within the table.
 Using our example, to sort by stringColumnName in descending order, you would submit the following GET request:
 ```
 /my-models?sort=-stringColumnName
 ```